Chapter 1 - Why Study Calculus?

 time.
 Changes are the results of actions that comprise a situation.

-While Calculus is the study of mathematically defined change,
+While calculus is the study of mathematically defined change,

 it is not necessarily the